Guide to the Hospice VAT including the Refund Scheme

 – Description of supply

 – VAT paid

 These 126 requirements were relaxed for Academy School claims a few years ago.
-I understand that HMRC are looking into whether they can be for hospices as well.
+I understand that HMRC is looking into whether they can be for hospices as well.
 It is to be hoped they can be.
-But for now if you submit a 126 claim with insufficient information do not be surprised if HMRC reject it.
+But for now, if you submit a 126 claim with insufficient information do not be surprised if HMRC rejects it.

 The reason for HMRC requiring so much detail is that a 126 claim is not like a VAT return that they can adjust later.
 Once they pay it they cannot easily revisit it.
 This is an advantage of the 126 route.
-But HMRC are looking to harmonise their powers over both mechanisms.
-It may therefore be a short lived benefit.
+But HMRC is looking to harmonise their powers over both mechanisms.
+It may therefore be a short-lived benefit.

 How The Refund Works For a VAT Registered Hospice

 There is no special method for VAT recovery or special de minimis limit.
-The standard partial exemption method applies unless HMRC give for a special method..
+The standard partial exemption method applies unless HMRC gives it for a special method.